-1. To access the System Status report for Orchid Core VMS, open the System Menu in the top-right corner of the screen, then select System Status.
+1. To access the System Status report, open the System Menu, then select System Status.

 The Disk Utilization section summarizes how the server space is being used.
 If the overall amount of total disk space appears low, this may indicate that your recording drive(s) have gone offline and Orchid Core VMS is recording to some other location.